jdcasanasr/dragonfang/README.md

-# dragonfang
+# Dragonfang
-Dragonfang: An Embedded, General Purpose, RISC-V Based Vector Extension for the Lagarto Hun Processor
+## An Embedded, General Purpose, RISC-V Based Vector Extension for the Lagarto Hun Processor
+### (A Master Thesis)

+This project was developed in fulfillment of the requirements for the Master In Computing Engineering degree at the Computing Research Center of Mexico.

+# Instructions
+In order to open the project and survey its contents, an Intel Quartus Prime Lite v21.1.1 installation or greater is needed.
+Then, open the ```.qpf``` file.